FeatureBaseDB/featurebase-docs/docs/cloud/cloud-databases/cloud-db-shaped.md

 ### Predefined resources

-You can choose an appropriate database shape depending on your needs.
+CPU and memory resources are bundled for easier billing.
+Choose an appropriate shape for your requirements:

 | Resource | Minimum | Maximum |
 |---|---|